369koushil/vstream/README.md

-# 🎵 VStream - Collaborative Music Video Streaming Platform
+#  VStream - Collaborative Video Streaming Platform

 > **Watch and Listen Together in Real-Time!** - A synchronized video streaming platform where friends can collaborate on music playlists, vote for favorite tracks, and enjoy YouTube videos together in real-time.